 The bus station is at San Jose; you may get there by either regular taxis or Uber.
 Please note taking an Uber in front of the airport taxis might not be smart (they don’t like each other), but you can cross the street and request your uber standing at the bus station without any inconvenience.

 No matter how you are going to get to the Jaco Beach bus station, we have created a custom map for you, so you can always check if you are taking the right way; right here, you may access the Map to Get to Terminal 7-10 in San Jose.

 How much could an Uber charge from the Airport to Jaco Beach?

-Is not that expensive; the equivalent colones amount to USD that appears on the screenshot is $65.00 (according to Sept 2020 currency exchange, however, this may change) if you are traveling with some friend, it will be $32.5 each, and you won’t have to go to the bus station, you won’t have to pay the taxi or Uber to get there.
+Is not that expensive; the equivalent colones amount to USD that appears on the screenshot is on today (currency exchange may change) $65.00 if you are traveling with some friend, it will be $32.5 each, and you won’t have to go to the bus station, you won’t have to pay the taxi or Uber to get there.

 One of the main attractions of Carara is the opportunity to see the scarlet macaw in their natural habitats; however, you can get see more than this macaw; since the park is the house of more than 350 different birds.